manyducksco/dolla/docs/router.md

     { path: "*", redirect: "/things" },
   ],
 });

+// Mount the router in place of a view.
+Dolla.mount(document.body, router);
 ```

 When the URL matches a pattern the corresponding view is displayed.
 If we visit `/people/john`,